 Parking management technology continues to advance and change, with sensors able to provide real-time availability and allow for demand-responsive pricing.
 Continued technological advancements in parking management may be beneficial to more efficiently manage the City's on-street and structured parking spaces.
-Advancements in other transportation-related technology will also impact parking demand and management.
-Ridesharing continues to increase in popularity, and autonomous vehicle technology continues to evolve.
-The City will need to account for these, and other, advancements in its parking management strategy.

 d.
-First Mile/Last Mile Gaps
+First Mile / Last Mile Gaps